100% Certified Authentic

 Breitling Top Time Limited Edition_11

-In the heart of the swinging 60s, Breitling unveiled its Top Time, a groundbreaking chronograph that embodied the vibrant “Café Racer” culture, synonymous with sleek motorbikes and their youthful enthusiasts.
+In the heart of the swinging 60s, Breitling unveiled the Breitling Top Time, a groundbreaking chronograph that embodied the vibrant “Café Racer” culture, synonymous with sleek motorbikes and their youthful enthusiasts.
 Fast forward to 2022, this iconic Swiss watchmaker collaborated with Triumph, a British motorcycle legend with a 120-year heritage, to create the Top Time Triumph.
 This unique timepiece stands out with its “bow tie” or “Zorro” dial, featuring a striking ice-blue color.
 This particular shade is a nod to a scarce 1970s Top Time model (Ref.
 815), and also pays tribute to the classic Triumph Thunderbird 6T from 1951.

 Coinciding with this release was the launch of the Triumph co-branded Speed Twin Breitling Limited Edition motorcycles.
 The watch also comes in a special “Owners Limited Edition,” allowing customization for each of the 270 bike owners.
 The 41mm case of this watch is remarkable, boasting oversized retro mushroom chrono pushers.
 Inside, it houses the Breitling Caliber 23.
 This automatic movement, based on the ETA design, provides a 48-hour power reserve and boasts COSC chronometer certification, ensuring precision and reliability.